DHTMLX/docs-suite/docs/grid/usage.md

 ### Editing data

-You can easily edit the desired cell of a grid with the help of the [](grid/api/grid_editcell_method.md) method.
+You can edit the desired cell of a grid with the [](grid/api/grid_editcell_method.md) method.
 It takes two parameters:

 <table>
     <tbody>